ChristianBusch/JaMoPP-mod-example/README.md

 An work in progress example of how to use JaMoPP to modify existing Java code.

-Running the code will modify the CalculatorPow.java file by inserting this code direcly under the first methods signature:
+Running the code will modify the CalculatorPow.java file by inserting this code direcly ahead of the first methods first instruction\*:

 ```java
 if( false ) {